 At over 16,000 square feet, our garage currently holds 26 buses which range from ex-Tyne and Wear PTE vehicles to Busways and Northern.
 THV owns four of these vehicles, with the others being privately owned by individuals and housed at our premise.

 As you may know, bus preservation is a demanding and sometimes expensive hobby, therefore many of the vehicles are in the restoration process.
-However, with the buses that we do have on the road, including our fully restored ones, we regularly showcase them by attending some of the regions rally events, as well as holding our own open days.
+However, with the buses that we do have on the road, including our fully restored ones, we regularly showcase them by attending some of the regions rally events.

 Tyneside Heritage Vehicles is a private group and receiving no external funding.
 We are a private bunch of like-minded people who have known each other for many years, with having met through work or other acquaintances.
 We all have some sort of bus connection, whether it is from working within the bus industry, being introduced by friends to the 'bus bug' as a hobby or have always dreamed about owning a preserved vehicle.
 Most of us live in the Tyneside area and are regularly putting in a weekend's graft at our Felling facility.